Insality/defold-event/README.md

 **event.set_memory_threshold**
 ---
 Set the threshold for logging warnings about memory allocations in event callbacks.
 Works only in debug builds.
+The threshold is in kilobytes.
+If the callback causes a memory allocation greater than the threshold, a warning will be logged.

 ```lua
 event.set_memory_threshold(threshold)